Probate Q&A Series

 Appointing an Administrator and Notifying Heirs

-You must appoint an administrator to transfer property when there is no will.
-File a petition under N.C.
+You must have an administrator appointed to administer the estate when there is no will.
+Letters of administration are issued under N.C.
 Gen. Stat. § 28A-6-2.
-The clerk of superior court then notifies all known heirs of the pending administration.
+The clerk of superior court then issues notice to heirs and creditors as required by law.

 Locating Unreachable Heirs